bleumi/bleumi-pay-magento2/README.md

 [Bleumi Pay](https://pay.bleumi.com) is an all-in-one global digital currency payment platform.
 Our platform enables businesses to Accept Digital Currency Payments and Send Digital Currency Payouts including Microtransactions.

-With this extension, customers can make stablecoin payments (cryptocurrencies designed to mimic the value of fiat money like the dollar or the euro.) in your Magento 2 Store.
+With this extension, customers can make stablecoin payments (cryptocurrencies designed to mimic the value of fiat money like the dollar or the euro) in your Magento 2 Store.

 ## Demo Video